hde-oliv/ft_printf/README.md

 ## Features
-It only handles basic format tags: c, s, p, d, i, u, x, X and %.
-Any other tag will be outputted as is.
-(Flags too!)
+It only handles the following format tags: c, s, p, d, i, u, x, X and %.
+Any other tag will be outputted as is (including flags).

 ### Examples:
 ```c
 ft_printf("%c", 'a');       --> 'a'